Mobile phone use in schools: Cons

-Despite the numerous drawbacks that come with the use of cell phones in classrooms, there are benefits to having them available in a school setting.
-In 2017, Dr. James Derounian conducted a study involving a hundred participants at the University of Gloucestershire.
-His study revealed that 45% of students believe that the use of phones in classrooms supports their education.
-One of the most commonly mentioned ways that phones provided such academic support was digital access to textbooks.
-The ability to access scholarly material on mobile devices allowed students to engage more deeply with the information presented.
-Still, Derounian mentioned that there could be "an element of social desirability conveyed in the student views given."
+It is argued that, in the classroom, phones can be a constant disruption and may be used inappropriately, such as by cheating on tests, taking inappropriate photographs, and playing mobile games.
+Phones would also be a distraction, taking away attention that should be going to the teacher.
+In 2023, the United States surgeon general issued an advisory warning that social media can carry a profound risk of harm to the mental health and well-being of children and adolescents.

+Research taken from the National College Health Assessment shows that almost twice as many undergraduate students were diagnosed with anxiety and depression between 2008 and 2018.
+In his book, The Anxious Generation, Social Psychologist Dr. Jonathan Haidt proposes that a combination of overprotective parents and increased cell phone use are both causes for the increase in mental illness, especially amongst younger generations.
+His work details how young students are not being properly prepared for the social and emotional dangers of social media and how these relationships are not as fulfilling as real world encounters.
+The popularity of this book has inspired school board leader and educational administrators across the country.

 An article by Emma Henderson, a journalist for the United Kingdom (UK) publication The Independent, describes phantom vibrations caused by "learned bodily behavior," where the part of the body to which the phone is closest becomes very sensitive.
 As a result, even the slightest vibrations can cause a person to believe that the phone has vibrated when, in reality, it has not.
 These are known as phantom vibrations.
 Nine out of ten people claimed to have felt these phantom vibrations in their pockets, raising serious concerns about the overuse of cell phones and the resulting dependency that people develop.
 Therefore, breaking the habit of frequently checking one's phone can not only be beneficial for students but also convey more respect towards the professors and teachers whose lectures are constantly interrupted by cellular distractions.

 Regulations by country

+Afghanistan

+In June 2025, Taliban leader Hibatullah Akhundzada called officials and scholars to reduce the use of mobile phones.
+On June 18, a directive by the provincial education department in Kandahar Province banned the use of mobile phones by students, teachers and administrative staff in all schools and madrasas to "stop the destruction of the future generation".
+While some students praised the ban as improving focus on studies, some others also raised concerns about learning.
+The prohibition was in line with the Taliban's efforts to curb the use of digital tools such as restricting images of living people and government officials disconnecting from online messaging apps.